SpaceApi/website/content/pages/apps.md

 SortOrder: 30

-This page features cool tools and applications related to the Space API written by other people.
+This page features cool tools and applications related to the Space API written by other people, sorted alphabetically.
 If you want to add yours, please [create a pull request](https://github.com/spacedirectory/spacedirectory.org/blob/master/content/pages/apps.md).

 ## My Hackerspace